Best regular savings accounts – get up to 8%

 What’s the deal?

-Lloyds is offering 6.25% on a maximum deposit of £400 per month.
+Lloyds Bank is offering 6.25% on a maximum deposit of £400 per month.
 To give some certainty, the rate is fixed for one year.
 If you want flexibility with your cash, this account has no restrictions on withdrawals.
 After one year, your account will become a standard saver.

-Natwest Digital Regular Saver - 6.17% AER
+NatWest Digital Regular Saver - 6.17% AER

 What’s the deal?

-With just £1 you can open this Natwest Digital Regular Saver, but the 6.17% rate is only available on balances up to £5,000.
+With just £1 you can open this NatWest Digital Regular Saver, but the 6.17% rate is only available on balances up to £5,000.
 After that, the rate drops to 1.75% on balances over £5,000.
 So if you want to save more than £5,000, this might not be the best rate for you.
 The regular saver offers flexibility with withdrawals, allowing you to access your money whenever you want and the rate on this account is variable.

 Eligibility:

-You must be a Natwest current account holder to be eligible for this account and the maximum you can put in per month is £150.
+You must be a NatWest current account holder to be eligible for this account and the maximum you can put in per month is £150.

 Royal Bank of Scotland Digital Regular Saver - 6.17% AER